 Slip Resistant Testing

-Without a standard for your workplace, employees are left to determine the appropriate slip resistant shoe for their work environment - which isn't always as easy as it seems.
-Many shoes are labeled as "slip resistant", but are often not effective enough for chefs, nurses, and other professionals that are exposed to slippery floors.
-The only way to make an informed purchasing decision about slip resistant shoes is to compare your potential work shoes against a single slip resistance standard.
+Without a standard for your workplace, employees are left to determine the appropriate slip-resistant shoe for their work environment-which isn't always as easy as it seems.
+Many shoes are labeled as "slip-resistant" but are often not effective enough for chefs, nurses, and other professionals that are exposed to slippery floors.
+The best way to make an informed decision about slip-resistant shoes is to compare your potential choice of shoes to standardized test procedures.

-SR Max requires all suppliers to submit independent test results for all shoes we offer.
+For all styles offered on www.srmax.com/midwestern, SR Max Slip Resistant Shoes requires an independent test result for the shoes we offer.
 Each style must be independently tested at a COF of .40 or greater using the Brungraber Mark II "hi soil" oily/wet test on red quarry tile.
-As a company, we choose to enforce this slip resistance testing policy so that we can be confident in providing high quality safety shoes that our customers can count on.
+As a company, we choose to enforce this slip resistance testing policy so that we can be confident in providing high quality slip resistant footwear.

 View a listing of our most current test results on the Brungraber Mark II slip resistance test for all brands of slip resistant shoes.